AlexOfTheForest/OfTheForest-AntiBunnyHop/README.md

 ## Installation

-1. **Clone the repository** or [download it as a ZIP](https://github.com/AlexOfTheForest/OfTheForest-AntiBunnyHop/archive/refs/heads/main.zip) and extract it to your FiveM server resources folder.
+1. **Clone the repository** or [download it as a ZIP](https://github.com/AlexOfTheForest/oftheforest_antibunny/archive/refs/heads/main.zip) and extract it to your FiveM server resources folder.
     ```
     resources/
-    ├── anti-bunnyhop/
+    ├── oftheforest_antibunnyhop/
     │   ├── fxmanifest.lua
     │   └── client.lua
     ```

 2. **Add the resource to your `server.cfg`** by adding the following line:
     ```bash
-    start anti-bunnyhop
+    start oftheforest_antibunny
     ```

 3. **Optional Configuration**: